TexasLAN/documents/bylaws.md

    3. Any assets loaned to the Fraternity shall be returned to its original owner.
    4. All remaining funds and assets must be distributed to another 501(c)(3) organization.
    5. The Vice-President of Administration shall be responsible for the reporting of the dissolution of the Fraternity to the general and Alumni membership of the Fraternity, the University, and necessary government organizations, along with closing all accounts associated with the Fraternity.

-**Article XI.
-Amendments**

-Changes to these bylaws may proposed and drafted by the Board, which is will then present the proposed changes to the general membership in a full meeting called for that purpose.
-Additionally, once every academic year in the spring semester, the current Board shall meet with the general membership to discuss the current bylaws and determine if any changes must be made.
-At such special meetings, a vote of 2/3rds of the membership may approve changes to the bylaws drafted by the Board, and a vote of 2/3rds of the membership may propose changes to the Bylaws to the Board.